Our experts answered Most Frequently Asked Database Testing Interview Questions for Freshers and Experienced Candidates:

 - Length of the data field of SQL Server (Server into which we are migrating the data) should be same as the SQL Server from where we are taking out the data.

 - Each and every task should be organized correctly.

-Ans: Performance testing is a software testing technique to determine that how a system performance in terms of speed, sensitivity and stability under a heavy workload.
+Answer: Performance testing is a software testing technique to determine how a system performance in terms of speed, sensitivity, and stability under a heavy workload.
 This testing requires expensive tools and well-trained and experienced testers for operation.

-Q #30: What is CMMI and describe different levels of CMM?
+Q #30) What is CMMI and describe different levels of CMM?

-Ans: CMMI stands for Capability Maturity Model Integration is a process development training and evaluation model of various business processes in software engineering.
+Answer: CMMI stands for Capability Maturity Model Integration is a process development training and evaluation model of various business processes in software engineering.

-Five CMM Maturity levels for an organization are,
+Five CMM Maturity levels for an organization are:

-3) Defined: At this level, all techniques are well organized and explained clear and standard form.
+- Defined: At this level, all techniques are well organized and explained clear and standard form.

-5) Optimizing: Organizations determinedly attempt to develop performance via modern technical progress.
+- Optimizing: Organizations determinedly attempt to develop performance via modern technical progress.

-We hope you like these detailed database interview questions with answers.
+We hope you like these detailed Database interview questions with answers.
 Let us know in case of any queries.